 Breathing through the mouth agitates the mind, so keeping your mouth closed and breathing only through the nose has a calming effect.
 So also does closing your eyes, for by closing your eyes you remove visual distractions and eliminate over seventy-five percent of the usual brain wave activity.

 The Bhagavad Gita speaks of the yogi “holding the body, head and neck erect, motionless and steady, gazing at the origin of his nose [nasikagram] and not looking around” (Bhagavad Gita 6:13).
 Disagreement has existed for centuries as to whether this means the yogi should look downward toward the tip of his nose or upward to between his eyebrows.
 Nasikagram means literally “the origin of the nose,” so it depends on where you consider the nose “begins”–at the point between the eyebrows or the tip of the nose.
-Since earlier (5:27) the Gita has described the yogi as “turning up the eyes toward the two brows, equalizing the inhalation and exhalation moving within the nostrils,” in the practice of Om Japa-Pranayama, Om yogis always look up in Khechari Mudra during Om Yoga meditation.
+Actually both are correct, because in meditation the yogi’s eyes move up and down (usually imperceptibly) according to the processes going on in his subtle bodies.
+That is why earlier the Gita has described the yogi as “turning up the eyes toward the two brows” (5:27).
+Whatever is spontaneous is correct.

 Sound is the basis of all that is, and the way to the realization of the All That Is, including our true Self and the Supreme Self, God.
 “By sound one becomes liberated [Anavrittih shabdai]” (Brahma Sutras 4.4.22).
 Sound joined to the breath is the beginning, middle, and end of our meditation practice.
 Consequently, listening to and experiencing the effects of our inner intonations of Om is the heart of Om Yoga.